The Magda Al-Nowaihi Award

 The award was named in memory and in tribute to the lasting contribution of Magda al-Nowaihi to the work of Arabic literature in general and gender studies in particular.
 It was established in 2003 to fulfill al-Nowaihi's visionary dream of a regional and lasting commitment to the field of gender studies that she firmly believed would further enhance AUC's prestigious record as a leading institution in the Arab World.
 Magda al-Nowaihi was an alumna of The American University in Cairo (BA in English literature in 1978) and associate professor of Arabic literature at Columbia University, who passed away in 2002.

 The award is designed to recognize and honor AUC graduate student theses that focus on gender issues in any discipline.
 An annual award ceremony is held in the spring semester to commemorate Professor Al-Nowaihi's contribution to the field and to celebrate the award-winning thesis.

 The Magda al-Nowaihi Award has brought together some of AUC's most distinguished faculty, whose research and teaching focus on gender-related issues in their respective disciplines.
-Their commitment to the Al-Nowaihi Award has generated unprecedented interdisciplinary dialogue between them and has allowed them to explore pertinent issues outside their immediate fields thanks to the outstanding theses submitted yearly to the committee.
-The Magda al-Nowaihi Award has also helped highlight the increasing number of theses in gender studies at AUC that are truly at the cutting edge of their disciplines.
+Their commitment to the Al-Nowaihi Award has generated unprecedented interdisciplinary dialogue between them.
+It has allowed them to explore pertinent issues outside their immediate fields, thanks to the outstanding theses submitted yearly to the committee.
+The Magda al-Nowaihi Award has also helped highlight the increasing number of theses in gender studies at AUC that is truly at the cutting edge of their disciplines.